Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 \section{Introduction}

-In this paper, we study a quantitative description of the blow-up dynamics for the equivariant self-dual Chern-Simons-Schr\"odinger equation.
+In this paper, we study a quantitative description of the blow-up dynamics for the equivariant self-dual Chern--Simons--Schrödinger equation.
 More precisely, we construct a codimension one manifold of initial data yielding the pseudoconformal blow-up solutions.
-In contrast to the backward construction in the authors' previous work \cite{KimKwon2019arXiv}, here we take an initial data problem point of view and investigate the forward construction of the blow-up dynamics.
+In contrast to the backward construction in the authors' previous work \cite{KimKwon2019arXiv}, here we take an initial value problem point of view and investigate the forward construction of the blow-up dynamics.